Ed-Fi-Exchange-OSS/Ed-Fi-AlmaAPI-to-Ed-FiAPI-ConsoleApp/README.md

 ## Instructions
 1. Download the code: `git clone https://github.com/Ed-Fi-Exchange-OSS/Ed-Fi-AlmaAPI-to-Ed-FiAPI-ConsoleApp`
 2. Compile the application and publish it.
+3. Copy appsettings.template.json to appsettings.json
-3. Edit the appsettings.json file to include your Source and Destination APIs information.
+4. Edit the appsettings.json file to include your Source and Destination APIs information.
-4. Run the application by executing the EdFi.AlmaToEdFi.Cmd.exe
+5. Run the application by executing the EdFi.AlmaToEdFi.Cmd.exe

-   4.1 Run the application by passing command line parameters
+   5.1 Run the application by passing command line parameters
       #####   	Allowed Parameters:
       ```
        "--schoolYearFilter", "<School_Year_Filter>" The application gets only the information related with this School Year.